joelberkeley/spidr/tutorials/BayesianOptimizationDesign.md

 Let's now explore the problem of optimization with failure regions.
 We'll want to modify a measure `oa` of how optimal each point is likely to be (based on the objective value data), with a measure `fa` of how likely the point is to lie within a failure region (based on the failure region data).
 Both `oa` and `fa` are empirical values.

 Combining empirical values will be a common pattern in Bayesian optimization.
 The standard way to do this with `ReaderT` values is with the two methods of the `Applicative` interface.
-The first of these lifts function application to the `ReaderT env Graph` context.
-For example, we can apply the `a -> b` function in `f : ReaderT env Graph (a -> b)` to the `a` value in `x : ReaderT env Graph a` as `f <*> x` (which is a `ReaderT env Graph b`), and we can do this before we actually have access to the environment.
-The second method, `pure`, creates a `ReaderT env Graph a` from any `a`.
+The first of these lifts function application to the `ReaderT env Tag` context.
+For example, we can apply the `a -> b` function in `f : ReaderT env Tag (a -> b)` to the `a` value in `x : ReaderT env Tag a` as `f <*> x` (which is a `ReaderT env Tag b`), and we can do this before we actually have access to the environment.
+The second method, `pure`, creates a `ReaderT env Tag a` from any `a`.

-There are a number of ways to implement the solution, but we'll choose a relatively simple one that demonstrates the approach, namely the case `fa : ReaderT env Graph (Acquisition batch feat)` and `oa : ReaderT env Graph (Acquisition batch feat -> Acquisition batch feat)`.
+There are a number of ways to implement the solution, but we'll choose a relatively simple one that demonstrates the approach, namely the case `fa : ReaderT env Tag (Acquisition batch feat)` and `oa : ReaderT env Tag (Acquisition batch feat -> Acquisition batch feat)`.
 We can visualise this:

 <pre>
 +---------------------------------------+